nodinosaur/JavaSealedUnions/README.md

 *What defines a union?*

-It's a container that allows storage of 2-N different types.
-It's container and implementation-agnostic.
+It's a container that allows storage of a single element that can be from any of 2-N different types.
+It's container and implementation agnostic.
+The only requirement is to have ways to retrieve the data inside.
 To be properly composable it requires using interface composition rather than abstract inheritance.

 *What belongs in the interface?*

 It needs to be able to dereference the types to obtain a single, inequivocous, result.
-It should avoid extra operations, exceptions, and error states.
+It should avoid extra operations, not throw exceptions, and not be able to represent error states.

 How is this done in other languages?